-None of the members of NeXt Asset Management's senior investment professionals or its Advisory Board members, including Michael T. Moe, Stephen D. Bard and Luben Pampoulov, are subject to employment agreements.
+None of the members of GSV Asset Management's senior investment professionals or its Advisory Board members, including Michael T. Moe, Stephen D. Bard and Luben Pampoulov, are subject to employment agreements.
 As a result, although Messrs.
-Moe, Bard and Pampoulov comprise the principals of NeXt Asset Management, they are free to terminate their employment with NeXt Asset Management at any time.
+Moe, Bard and Pampoulov comprise the principals of GSV Asset Management, they are free to terminate their employment with GSV Asset Management at any time.
 In addition, none of our investment adviser's senior investment professionals or the Advisory Board members, including Messrs.
-Moe, Bard and Pampoulov, are subject to any non-compete agreements that would restrict their ability to provide investment advisory services to an entity with an investment objective similar to our own in the event they were to terminate their employment with NeXt Asset Management, or if NeXt Asset Management were to no longer serve as our investment adviser.
-We cannot assure you that our investment adviser will be successful in retaining its senior investment professionals or the Advisory Board members, including Messrs.
+Moe, Bard and Pampoulov, are subject to any non-compete agreements that would restrict their ability to provide investment advisory services to an entity with an investment objective similar to our own in the event they were to terminate their employment with GSV Asset Management, or if GSV Asset Management were to no longer serve as our investment adviser.
+There can be no assurance that our investment adviser will be successful in retaining its senior investment professionals or the Advisory Board members, including Messrs.
 Moe, Bard and Pampoulov.
-The departure of either of Messrs.
+The departure of any of Messrs.
 Moe, Bard or Pampoulov could have a material adverse effect on our ability to achieve our investment objective.

-Our growth will require that NeXt Asset Management retain and attract new investment and administrative personnel in a competitive market.
+Our growth will require that GSV Asset Management retain and attract new investment and administrative personnel in a competitive market.
 Its ability to attract and retain personnel with the requisite credentials, experience and skills will depend on several factors including, but not limited to, its ability to offer competitive wages, benefits and professional growth opportunities.
-Many of the entities, including investment funds (such as private equity funds and mezzanine funds) and traditional financial services companies, with which it will compete for experienced personnel will have greater resources than it will have.
+Many of the entities with which GSV Asset Management will compete for experienced personnel; including investment funds (such as private equity funds and mezzanine funds) and traditional financial services companies, will have greater resources than it.